Why does “basic healthcare” seem anything but, well…basic?

 “Medical bills can be shocking,” warns Dr. Jordan Hollsten, a practicing surgeon in San Antonio, Texas.
-“Everything from medications to hospital fees to surgical center fees to medical equipment used must be covered.
-And accidents happen, as well as unexpected illness, which require care whether insurance is available or not.”
+“Everything from medications to hospital fees to surgical center fees to medical equipment must be covered.
+And accidents and unexpected illness happen, which require care whether insurance is available or not.”

-It would be nice if we could just plug “basic health insurance” into our Amazon search bar, add the top-rated option to our cart and have immediate coverage.
+It would be nice to plug “basic health insurance” into our Amazon search bar, add the top-rated option to our cart, and have immediate coverage.
 Unfortunately, healthcare doesn’t work that way.

 There are lots of different types of health insurance to consider.
-It’s something that is personal to you and your specific healthcare wants and needs.
+It’s personal to you and your specific healthcare wants and needs.

 What Exactly Is “Basic Health Insurance”?

-The Affordable Care Act (Obamacare) guarantees basic health insurance by making sure plans provide minimum essential coverage, sometimes called “qualifying health coverage.”
+The Affordable Care Act (Obamacare) guarantees basic health insurance by ensuring plans provide minimum essential coverage, sometimes called “qualifying health coverage.”
 This is any insurance plan that meets the Affordable Care Act requirement for health coverage.
 Obamacare plans are designed to help protect you and your family from the cost of routine and unexpected medical expenses.
-Under this law, all Obamacare plans include coverage for 10 essential health benefits you’d expect – including emergency services, doctor visits, rehabilitation, maternity, and more.
+Under this law, all Obamacare plans include coverage for ten essential health benefits you’d expect – including emergency services, doctor visits, rehabilitation, maternity, and more.

-Many plans encompass this basic health coverage — including private insurance, job-based plans, and Medicare — but you are not automatically enrolled in any of these.
-You need to find the plan that works best for you and your family and take the steps to enroll.
+Many plans encompass this basic health coverage — including private insurance, job-based plans, and Medicare — but you are not automatically enrolled.
+You need to find the best plan for you and your family and take steps to enroll.

 It should be noted, however, that not all healthcare plans provide the minimum essential coverage outlined in Obamacare.
 Short-term health insurance and supplemental insurance plans do not offer the same benefits.